 3.0

-We also considered how well each bud reproduces sound across the lower, mid, and upper-frequency ranges - the foundational layers of our sound quality cake.
-Here, the EarFun, Sennheiser, and Ulix excel, delivering a satisfying rumble across hip-hop, EDM, and rock tracks, warm, textured mids across pop, R&B, and country genres, and crisp, bright highs in folk and instrumentals - all with good clarity.
-Meanwhile, the Amazon and Bmani muddied the bass and treble and had an underwhelming low-end thump better suited for mellow jazz than hard-hitting pop, rock, or hip-hop beats.
-The JBL Vibe Beam was even worse, stacking on a sharp and piercing quality to instrumentals.
+We considered how well each pair sounds across the lower, mid, and upper-frequency ranges.
+The EarFun performed the best in the group, with the JLab Go Pop+ close behind.
+Both contenders deliver a satisfying rumble across hip-hop, EDM, and rock tracks, warm, textured mids across pop, R&B, and country genres, and crisp, bright highs in folk and instrumentals with good clarity.
+Some of the lowest scoring in the group were the Amazon Echo Buds 2023 and Bmani Sport with LED.
+Both provide sound that muddied the bass and treble and had an underwhelming low-end thump better suited for mellow jazz than hard-hitting pop, rock, or hip-hop beats.
+The worst in the group was the JBL Vibe Beam, which had a sharp and piercing quality to instrumentals.

-This graph helps to visualize the sound signature.
-The Linsoul and EarFun have a pleasantly balanced blend, while the JLab and TOZO add more low-end rumble.
+The EarFun has a pleasantly balanced blend to its sound signature, while the JLab and TOZO add more low-end rumble.

-Lastly, we measured each earbud's frequency response.
-While it doesn't reveal how immersive or clean the sound is, it helps objectively pinpoint which genres shine.
-The JLab Pop+, TOZO, Linsoul, and EarFun followed our target response curve best, with the Linsoul's and EarFun's lightly sculpted blend sounding swell across any musical genre.
-The JLab brings some extra bass, while the TOZO cranks it up even more, perfect for soul, hip-hop, and dance.
-The Beats Solo was way off track — synths and electronic instruments just sounded off across a variety of genres.
+We measured each earbud's frequency response.
+While it doesn't reveal how immersive or clean the sound is, it helps supplement our audio expert's experiences.
+The JLab Pop+, TOZO, and EarFun followed our target response curve best, with the EarFun's lightly sculpted blend sounding best across any musical genre.

 The Vibe Beam received the lowest overall sound score of any earbud we've tested, with one reviewer noting, “They fall short in every measure - I'm shocked JBL would put their name on these.”